rjmags1/algorithms-practice/leetcode/111_minimum_depth_of_binary_tree.md

 ```

 ## Notes
 - Could also do dfs and keep track of min depth seen so far to solve this.
-In above we do level-order traversal and return the current depth the first time we encounter a leaf node.
+In above we do level-order traversal and return the current depth the first time we encounter a leaf node, which is going to be more efficient than dfs in most cases.